Share the Care: Strategies to Increase Diversity in Nursing Education

 Project deliverables include a handbook and other educational and communication material, as well as special platforms for male students to minimize the risk of exclusion and alienation.

-Nordregio will co-ordinate the research activities as well as communication and outreach, together with partners and the client, NIKK.
+Nordregio coordinates the research activities, communication, and outreach with partners and the client, NIKK.

 Print: